Women in Madagascar: Gender equality

 Discrimination based on gender is forbidden by the Constitution of Madagascar.
-However, the Organisation for Economic Co-operation and Development (OECD) notes that there are still reports of discrimination in inheritance law.
+In practice, the Organisation for Economic Co-operation and Development (OECD) observes that there are still reports of discrimination in inheritance law.
 The OECD has rated the degree of gender discrimination as medium on the Social Institutions and Gender Index.

 Women legally have equal ownership rights, although in locations along the east coast of Madagascar they may be unable to own land.
 They are allowed to own their own businesses and do not require permission from their husband to acquire land.
-Their civil liberties are generally well-respected.
-However, in cases of spousal abuse, women must report the crime themselves in order for the police to act.
+Their civil liberties are generally well-respected; however, in cases of spousal abuse, women must report the crime themselves in order for the police to act.
 Although calling the police is rare, women also have a traditional right known as misintaka that allows them to leave their husbands and live with their families.

 There is a perception that women in Madagascar should focus on cooking, with farming handled by the men.
 As such, poorer Malagasy women are not allowed to assist in the farming on other people's land.
 In a divorce, Malagasy women traditionally receive a third of the property acquired during their marriage, with their husband receiving the remaining two-thirds; they may also choose to keep their property separate during marriage.
-When the husband dies, a Malagasy widow who has borne a child receives half of the joint property.
-However, if the couple was childless then the husband's family received most of the inheritance.
+When the husband dies, a Malagasy widow who has borne a child receives half of the joint property; however, if the couple was childless then the husband's family received most of the inheritance.